houwenxin/AI-Learning/README.md

-# AI-Projects
+# AI-Learning
-Some toy projects and programming practice.
+Some toy projects and programming practice for learning record.